zteitler/2021A-301/syllabus.md

 ### Attendance

+Class attendance is required during the first week of the semester.
-Class attendance will be optional, not required, and not graded.
+After the first week, class attendance will be optional, not required, and not graded.
 On the other hand it is *highly recommended*.
 Attending class has many benefits such as: